Our Review Process

 Diabetes is a lifestyle disorder characterised by high blood sugar levels and a deficiency of insulin (a hormone that helps control blood sugar.
 A healthy and nutritious diet in the form of proteins, carbohydrates, essential fats, fibre and optimal fluid intake including fruits that are high in protein yet have a low Glycemic Index like Avocado is recommended.
 Recent research has shown that these fatty fruits from the avocado tree found in Mexico and Central America, are an important source of essential fats, vitamins, carbohydrates, and fibre for persons with diabetes.
 Also know about best fruit for diabetes.

 An avocado is a pear-shaped or round fruit found in various colours, from pale green to black.
 The colour coincides with the stage of ripening.
 The most popular type of avocado is the round-shaped version with black skin.

 - Carbohydrates: Carbohydrates are divided into sugar and fibre content.
-An avocado contains only 0.6% of sugar in the form of fructose, glucose, galactose, and sucrose.
+An avocado contains only 0.6% of sugar. sugar in avocado is in the form of fructose, glucose, galactose, and sucrose.
 The rest is fibre.
 With a 100g serving, one consumes a total of 8.5g of carbohydrates.